An 18th-century country house

 Our opinion

 This simple, authentic Breton country house blends naturally into its bucolic backdrop in France’s beautiful Ille-et-Vilaine department.
-The interior, bathed in natural light, is warm, welcoming and comforting.
-The south-facing garden is dotted with trees and invites you to relax and enjoy gardening.
+The interior is not showy.
+Bathed in natural light, it is warm, welcoming and comforting.
+The south-facing garden is dotted with trees and invites you to unwind, contemplate and enjoy gardening.
 There is no renovation work needed on the house.
 With its four large bedrooms and convertible space, the dwelling lends itself to different projects.
 It could be, for example, a holiday home, a refuge for remote working or a guesthouse.
 In its natural surroundings, many walking and cycling trails lead to the charming town of Fougères with its medieval fortress or to the coast and Mont-Saint-Michel Bay, only 25 kilometres away via a picturesque cycle path nearby.
+In short, this is a well-proportioned property with true character.
+It is waiting for you to write the next chapter in its story, with respect for its unique soul.

 460 000 €